-To calculate MRR, divide each customer’s total contract value by the number of months in their full contract.
+To calculate MRR, divide each customer’s total contract value (from recurring revenue) by the number of months in their full contract.
 Sum the results to get your total MRR.

 One such calculation that gets you an annual view of your recurring revenue is to calculate your annualized MRR.
 If your business primarily sells monthly recurring subscriptions, annualized MRR is a great indicator to measure customer momentum.
 To get your annualized MRR, simply multiply your MRR by 12 months.

 Your annualized MRR is also your annual recurring revenue (ARR).

 Additionally, you can multiply your number of monthly subscribers by your average revenue per user (ARPU) to calculate your MRR.